MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 The same day of the last attack a group of 11 MiG-23 did a massive bombing attack against the South African stronghold of Caluenque, place illegally occupied by the SA.
 Obviously the enemy admitted only 13 dead, almost all killed into a single Casspir destroyed, and to make the attack more nice for them they claimed a MiG-23 shot down by an Ystervark anti-aircraft of 20mm.

-At real the enemy never tried to fire against the MiG, and when a Cuban column reached the stronghold they found different buildings destroyed by the bombing, a number of different remains of vehicles and a great amount of pieces of human flesh and blood all over the streets.
+At real the enemy never tried to fire against the MiG, and when after some time a Cuban column reached the stronghold they found entire buildings destroyed, a number of different remains of vehicles and a great amount of pieces of human flesh and blood all over the streets.

 The human causalities had thought to be at least 50 dead and one hundred of wounded.